wang296/IR2015/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar)

 # Announcements
+**November 29**: Lecture slides for "Link Analysis" have been posted.
 **November 16**: Lecture slides for "Modeling implicit feedback & Click modeling" have been posted.
 **November 8**: Lecture slides for "Relevance Feedback" have been posted.
 **November 2**: Solutions for midterm exam have been posted.
 **November 2**: Instructions for course projects have been posted.